matthewdurbin/RadSI/README.md

         pip install package

 ### Commands:
+To use a command, simply type

+        RadSI COMMAND Parameters

-To use a command, simplytype RadSI{space}COMMAND{space}Parameters into your python terminal
+into your python terminal

 INITIALIZE - this command must be executed first!
 It initializes two .csv files in your current directory:
         inventory.csv- this is your radiation source inventory.
 Though blank at first, it can be maniuplated with ADD and DELETE